Kapaya/vlhcc21/paper.md

 ## Wrapper Induction

 When users demonstrate a specific column value to extract, Joker must synthesize a program that reflects the user's general intent.
 This is an instance of the _wrapper induction_ problem of synthesizing a web data extraction query from examples [@kushmerick2000; @furche2016; @flesca2004].
 Prior work on this topic generally prioritizes accuracy and robustness to future changes, which makes sense for a fully automated system, but can lead to very complex queries.
 In our work, we chose to prioritize the readability of queries by less sophisticated users, so that users can more easily author queries and repair them when they break.

-The use of PBD to generate editable code embodies a design principle known as *Prodirect Manipulation*.
-The term was coined by Ravi Chugh in a position paper [@chugh2016a] in which he advocates for “novel software systems that tightly couple programmatic and direct manipulation.”
-In a similar fashion, Sketch-N-Sketch [@chugh2016] provides prodirect manipulation by allowing users to create an SVG shape via traditional programming and then switch to modifying its size or shape via direct manipulation.

 We implemented a set of heuristics inspired by Vegemite [@lin2009] for wrapper induction, described below.

 ### Determining Row Elements